Elections

 Register to Vote

 To register to vote you must be a U.S. citizen, at least 18 years of age by election day, and a resident of Michigan and the city or township where you are applying to register to vote.
-You can register to vote online at www.michigan.gov/vote

 You may also register by mail by completing this voter registration application and mailing it directly to the Oshtemo Clerk’s Office at 7275 West Main St., Kalamazoo, MI 49009.